dotnettools/SharpGrabber/README.md

 - Displays information obtained by the `SharpGrabber` library and downloads the resolved direct links.
 - Uses `SharpGrabber.Converter` to merge YouTube separated audio and video streams into complete media files.

-## Installation
+## SharpGrabber Installation
-Install *SharpGrabber* automatically using NuGet package manager.
+Include *SharpGrabber* library in your own .NET projects.

 ### Install via NuGet
     Install-Package DotNetTools.SharpGrabber -Version 1.0.0